nbloomf/feivel/doc/tutorial/tutorial.md

 First Steps
 -----------

 The simplest way to use `feivel` is from the command line.
 You will need to be comfortable editing plain text and running basic commands from a shell prompt.
+This tutorial will assume that you are using a unix-like environment (Linux, Mac OSX, or BSD).

 To use `feivel`, we prepare a specially formatted text file called a *template*, and then *process* this template.